Western Washington University: Organization

-Western offers multiple bachelor's degrees, as well as the degrees of Master of Arts, Master of Science, Master of Education, Master in Teaching, Master of Business Administration, Master of Professional Accounting, Master of Fine Arts, Master of Music, Clinical Doctorate in Audiology, and Doctor of Education.
-The university is composed of the following colleges:
+Western offers multiple bachelor's degrees, as well as the master's degrees of Master of Arts, Master of Science, Master of Education, Master of Fine Arts, Master of Music, Master of Business Administration, Master of Professional Accounting, Master of Social Work, and Master in Teaching.
+The doctoral degrees offered are Clinical Doctorate in Audiology and Doctor of Education.
+The university is organized into the following colleges: